Ka mate he tētē, Ka tupu he tētē.

 After decay comes growth

 Arts Therapy is a form of Psychotherapy.
 My practice and therapeutic style follows in the humanistic tradition of person-centred therapy which honours you as the ‘expert’ in your own experiences.
 My intention as an Arts Therapist/Counsellor is to create a space where aspects of your life and emotional experiencing can be attended to gently and in a supportive way.
 This is often, but not always, through a creative lens and metaphor.
 Generally our time together starts with traditional ‘talk’ therapy until confidence and trust are established.
 I will encourage and work alongside you to find and explore ways to express yourself at your own pace.
 Authentic and supportive relationship is at the core of my work, alongside a belief that approaching ourselves and others with curiosity and compassion leads to deeper understanding and growth.

-Mamaku Arts Therapy is dedicated to providing a respectful, compassionate and confidential arts therapy/counselling service that empowers children, adolescents, individual adults, couples and families to
+Mamaku Arts Therapy and counselling is dedicated to providing a respectful, compassionate and confidential arts therapy/counselling service that empowers children, adolescents, individual adults, couples and families to

 - Develop creative solutions to the challenges they face

 - Achieve well-being and balance in the mental, emotional, social, spiritual and physical aspects of their lives.

 Arts Therapy practise is based on understanding of human development and draws on a range of psychological theories and approaches.
 Arts therapists are trained in providing counselling and verbal therapy alongside arts therapy.